swiftlang/swift-testing/Sources/Testing/Testing.docc/testing-for-errors-in-swift-code.md

-In your tests, validate that the code throws the error you expect by passing that error as the first argument of ``expect(throws:_:sourcelocation:performing:)-1xr34``, and pass a block that calls the code under test:
+In your tests, validate that the code throws the error you expect by passing that error as the first argument of ``expect(throws:_:sourcelocation:performing:)-1xr34``, and pass a closure that calls the code under test:

 ```swift
 @Test func cannotAddTagToObjectBeforeStartOfList() {